About Lincolnshire Bat Group

 Lincolnshire is the bulge above East Anglia on the east side of Great Britain and is the second-largest county in England and largely rural (and often unheard of so hence the introduction.)

-Lincolnshire is home to 11 of the 18 British resident breeding species of bat with the commoner species being the 3 species of Pipistrelle, Brown long-eared and Daubenton’s and including Natterers, Noctule, Leisler’s and Barbastelle.
+Lincolnshire is home to at least 11 of the 18 British resident breeding species of bat.
+Among the most widespread are the three Pipistrelle species—common, soprano and Nathusius’—alongside Brown long‑eared and Daubenton’s bats.
+The county is also home to several scarcer species, including Natterer’s, Whiskered.
+Brandt’s, Noctule, Leisler’s and the elusive Barbastelle.

 Lincolnshire Bat Group was formed in 1983 and developed from an earlier group which then joined others under the umbrella of the Bat Conservation Trust.
 The aims of the group as set out in “our constitution” are to promote bat conservation to the general public to undertake research on bat distribution and bat behaviour in Lincolnshire and to support the authorities in the statutory protection of bats.

-We promote the interests of bats throughout the county at shows, bat walks, talks.
+We promote the interests of bats throughout the county at shows, bat walks and talks.

 We undertake surveys to record the distribution of bats at different parts of the county in conjunction with various projects.
 Bat numbers in the UK have dropped dramatically over the last century.
 By helping the Bat Conservation Trust, other natural history groups and researchers to monitor the bats in the UK we can find out more about the factors which are helpful in bat survival.